 If you’ve sustained an injury to the face or mouth, habitually grind your teeth, or cracked or fractured a tooth from trauma or for any other reason, it might immediately become sensitive.
 The toothache can warn you that your tooth is in danger and prompt you to seek appropriate treatment.
-However, not all tooth cracks are obvious, and cracked teeth don’t always hurt.
-Treating a cracked tooth depends on the location and severity of the fracture.
-As Dr. Fondriest explains, every tooth is unique, and so are the cracks that can threaten them.
-Before he can treat your cracked tooth, Dr. Fondriest will thoroughly examine the tooth to determine the most appropriate course of treatment.
+However, not all tooth cracks are sensitive or obvious.
+A cracked tooth will not always hurt.
+Treatment depends on the location and severity of the fracture.
+Every tooth is unique, and so are the cracks that can threaten them.
+Before dentists can treat your damaged tooth, your dentist will thoroughly examine the tooth to determine the most appropriate course of treatment.

 Cosmetic Craze Lines

-Minor cracks, called craze lines, can affect the surface area of a tooth’s enamel without compromising the tooth itself.
+Tiny cracks, called craze lines, can affect the surface area of a tooth’s enamel without compromising the tooth itself.
 Enamel is the semi-translucent layer of minerals that surrounds and protects your teeth.
-Craze lines can mar the appearance of your smile, especially if stains develop along the cracks, but they don’t threaten your enamel or your tooth’s integrity.
+Craze lines can mar the appearance of your smile, especially if stains develop along them, but they don’t threaten your enamel or your tooth’s integrity.

 The cusps of a tooth are the upraised portions of its chewing surface (such as those on molars).
 If a piece of the tooth’s surface breaks off, then the damaged tooth can often be treated by placing a dental crown over it.
 The extent of damage doesn’t usually threaten the tooth’s pulp, or mass of nerves and blood vessels at the center of the tooth.
 It also shouldn’t generate discomfort, although some patients do experience sensitivity to hot and cold temperatures, food debris, and bacterial irritants after losing a piece of tooth.

-Typically, a tooth crack extends from the tooth’s crown vertically towards its roots.
-If the crack reaches the tooth’s pulp, then it can expose the sensitive tissues to bacteria and infection, and may require a root canal procedure to protect the tooth from an internal infection.
-A crack that extends below the gum line and affects the root can render the tooth useless and will require a tooth extraction to prevent damage to surrounding tissues.
+Typically, a crack will extends from the crown vertically towards the root of the tooth.
+If left untreated, they can extend from the surface of the tooth all the way to the tooth’s pulp.
+If it reaches the pulp, then it can expose the sensitive tissues to bacteria and infection.
+A root canal procedure to protect the tooth from an internal infection would be required.
+If it extends below the gum line and affects the root can render the tooth useless and will require a tooth extraction to prevent damage to surrounding tissues.

-If ignore a cracked tooth, the fracture will only worsen, eventually leading to tooth loss or necessary extraction.
+If you ignore a crack, the fracture will only worsen.
+Eventually it can lead to tooth loss or necessary extraction.
 For instance, a typical crack will continue to grow until the tooth is split into two distinct pieces.
 A portion of a split tooth can, in some cases, be retained; however, split teeth cannot be saved as a whole, and often require extraction.

-Unlike a conventional cracked tooth, which begins at the crown, a vertical root fracture describes a crack that begins with your tooth’s root and extends towards its crown.
+Unlike a conventional crack, which begins at the crown, a vertical root fracture describes a crack that begins with your tooth’s root and extends towards its crown.
 A vertical root fracture may not cause toothaches and pain, and often VRF’s can go unnoticed until the surrounding jawbone and gum tissue become infection.
-Endodontic surgery can sometimes save the tooth by removing a split part of the tooth.
+Root canal treatment or endodontic surgery can sometimes save the tooth by removing a split part of the tooth.
 More often, the tooth requires extraction and possibly replacement with a dental implant.

 Cut out the bad habits